bedgerotto/phones_validator/readme.md

 ## Installing dependencies

-`docker exec -it teste composer install`
+`docker exec -it validator composer install`

 ## Running tests

-`docker exec -it teste vendor/bin/phpunit tests`
+`docker exec -it validator vendor/bin/phpunit tests`

 After all, it's possible to access the 127.0.0.1:8080 to see the interface